-Miami-Dade County's unintentional drowning rate has decreased over the entire study period, however the decrease has not been significant.
-The most recent rates remain lower than Florida rates and select Peer Counties Average rates.
+Miami-Dade County's unintentional drowning rate has decreased over the past 5 years.
+2019 rates remain lower than Florida rates and select Peer Counties rates.

 The Healthy People 2020 national health target is to reduce the deaths caused by unintentional drowning to 1.1 deaths per 100,000 population.
-Miami-Dade County's current rate of 0.9 deaths per 100,000 population has met the national health target.
+Miami-Dade County's 2020 rate of 1.4 deaths per 100,000 population did not meet the national health target.
+Healthy People 2030 does not have a goal for unintentional drowning.